-Note: Roof access panels have been provided to check/fill the engine oil and the coolant.
-Side panels may be removed by removing the thumb screws on the bottom under side of each panel.
+Note: A roof access panel has been provided to check/fill the engine coolant.
+Side panels may be removed by opening the latches on the top of the side panels.

 - 1. Engine oil.
-Fill as required with proper grade/qty. - Engine coolant.
+Fill as required with proper grade/gty. - Engine coolant.
 Fill as required with proper mixture. - 3.
 Unit mounting base properly bolted down. - Clearance for service and maintenance on all sides. - 5.
 Proper fuel line material and size. - 6.
 All fuel line connections tight. - 7.
 Fuel line protected and a moisture trap installed (may be required for N.G.). - 8.
 Correct LP/NG pressure 4-6 Oz.
 (7-11" Wc). - 9.
 Battery connections clean and tight. - 10.
 Battery fully charged. - All AC and DC wiring installed and properly protected.